 Katarina Jazbec is a visual artist working in film and photography currently residing in Rotterdam.
 In her work, which is based on long-standing participatory research, she builds heterotopias and looks for new forms of storytelling while exploring the current questions of ethics, identity, freedom, justice, and economic inequality.
 For her film Permeating Hearts, which is about reading with prisoners in Belgium, she was given a Tënk Award at FIDÉ Paris 2019.
 The film is part of the reading circle, the long-term explorations through community shared reading, that Katarina Jazbec occasionally organizes.

 You Can’t Automate Me

 Her most recent film You Can’t Automate Me (2021) brings us to the port of Rotterdam where we encounter the lashing community.
 These strong and resilient workers are largely invisible even though they still play a crucial role in our economy.
 Jazbec invites to traverse this huge, seemingly impenetrable, hub of human and technological activity.
 Through the stories of these lashers, also the stories of animals hiding in containers and crossing the oceans as stowaways become present in the film, emphasising the non-human perspective.
-The film, which is part of IFFR 2021, will be introduced by Katarina Jazbec during the reading session and screened at SEA Foundation for participants of the reading.
-In addition, the screening is made available under a password for the online participants.
+The film, which is part of IFFR 2021, will be introduced by Katarina Jazbec during the reading session and screened at SEA Foundation for participants of the on-site reading.

 Sign-up for attendance by sending email to secretariat[-]seafoundation.eu with the subject line ‘Reading on Empathy no. II’